China’s Unique Jade Culture

 It’s like someone wishing to jump from 2008 (an earth rat year) to 2444 (a wood rat year) directly, but it will only bring an artificial new civilisation.

 Humanity will need to go through 2020 and 2032 to reshuffle and reshape in order to renew.

 Emerald carving by ancient Chinese craftsman – a collection of Forbidden City Museum.

 An exquisitely carved jade cup was produced in the late Ming Dynasty.

 An 800-Year-Old Banana Leaf-Shaped Plate

-The highly transparent jade plate measuring 18.7cm long with gilt edge is made out of a single piece of crystal quartz and was unearthed in 2008 from an underground storage at a North Sound Buddhist temple in Nanjing.
+The highly transparent jade plate measuring 18.7cm long with gilt-edge is made out of a single piece of crystal quartz and was unearthed in 2008 from underground storage at a North Sound Buddhist temple in Nanjing.

 COMMENTS FROM GOOGLE PLUS